 If you suspect your dog is having a heart attack, bring it to the vet as soon as possible.
 There is a version of CPR that can be performed on a dog, but it requires special training to do it correctly.
 Don't attempt it if you're not trained; you could further injure your dog and waste precious minutes when you could be getting it to the vet's office.

 Types of Heart Failure in Dogs

 Heart disease in dogs may take on two different forms.

 - Right-sided heart failure occurs when the right side of the heart fails to pump blood properly.
-This failure results in blood which should be returning from other parts of the body backing up in those body organs rather than returning normally to the heart.
-This results in accumulation of fluid in other parts of the body, most noticeably in the abdominal cavity, the liver, and the limbs.
+This failure results in the blood, which should be returning from other parts of the body, backs up in those body organs rather than returning normally to the heart.
+This results in the accumulation of fluid in other parts of the body, most noticeably in the abdominal cavity, the liver, and the limbs.

 - Left-sided heart failure occurs when the pumping mechanism on the left side of the heart fails.
 In this instance, the blood returning from the lungs to the heart backs up and fluid accumulates in the lungs.

 In some dogs, both sides of the heart are involved.
 This may lead to failure of both the left and ride side of the heart and result in signs of both right- and left-sided heart failure occurring simultaneously.